You will notice

 to get over the shock and to be sure it was hopeless and to accept that

-there was nothing to be gained for him from making him stick around (as I
+there was nothing to be gained for him from making him stick around.
+But having that

 time together did help me, and I like to think he was not too